 While it’s crucial for every employee to set and reach their own personal goals, instilling a mutual goal like this will inspire collaboration between teams that don’t normally work together.
 They’ll have the chance to build a valuable skill that goes beyond the daily grind, while getting to share that progress with coworkers.
 The key is to emphasize not only how language training will help you meet corporate objectives, but also the personal benefits that come from being multilingual.
 Higher workplace satisfaction = better business outside the office.

 2. Expand your client base.

-This quote by former West German chancellor Willy Brandt says it all.
+This quote says it all.
 Bottom line: people respond positively when they are spoken to in their native language.
 It creates an instant connection that is often lost when conversations need to be translated through a third party.
 We’re here to tell you to ditch that translator!
-Instead, impress your clients by speaking their native language - it will show that you’ve done your homework, you value their business, and above all, you care about the strong relationship you have with them.
+Instead, impress clients in their native language — it will show that you’ve done your homework, you value their business, and above all, you care about the strong relationship you have with them.